joetjen/node-colorific/README.md

 Text coloring (with ANSI) for Node.js.

-This package was heavily inspiried by Muslim-Idris/node-curly-colors and several other ANSI/Color - specific packages available on the npm repository.
+This package was heavily inspiried by
+Muslim Idris' node-curly-colors](https://npmjs.org/package/curly-colors) and several other ANSI/Color - specific packages available on the npm repository.

 The reason - for me - to write yet another coloring package was that I